Dudhwa Tiger Reserve

 The Dudhwa Tiger Reserve is a protected area in Uttar Pradesh that stretches mainly across the Lakhimpur Kheri and Bahraich districts and comprises the Dudhwa National Park, Kishanpur Wildlife Sanctuary and Katarniaghat Wildlife Sanctuary.
 It covers an area of 1284.3 km2.
 Three large forested areas are extant within the reserve, although most of the surrounding landscape is agricultural.
 It shares the north-eastern boundary with Nepal, which is defined to a large extent by the Mohana River.
 It ranges in altitude from 110 to 185 m, and several streams flow through the reserve from the northwest across the alluvial plain that encompasses the reserve.

 History

 The Dudhwa National Park and the Kishanpur Wildlife Sanctuary were designated as Dudhwa Tiger Reserve in 1987 as part of Project Tiger.
 The Katarniaghat Wildlife Sanctuary was added in the year 2000.
 It is one of India's 53 Tiger Reserves.

 Fauna

-The protected area is home for tigers, leopards, Asiatic black bears, sloth bears, Swamp deer, rhinoceros, elephants, cheetal, hog deer, barking deer, sambar, wild boar and hispid hare.
+The protected area is home for the Bengal tiger, Indian Leopard, Asiatic black bear, sloth bear, swamp deer, Indian Rhinoceros, Indian elephant, chital, hog deer, barking deer, sambar, wild boar and hispid hare.